-threshold for a slowdown (red dashed line in Figure 1b) is defined by multiplying the fraction of the mean trend from the observations (0.44) times each of the ensemble mean decadal trends (thick gray line in Figure 1b).
+ear trends, which begin in 1990 for consistency with observations.
+The climate model threshold for a slowdown (red dashed line in Figure 1b) is defined by multiplying the fraction of the mean trend from the observations (0.44) times each trend period from the ensemble mean (thick gray line in Figure 1b).

-Separately, we also calculate the GMST for each ensemble member and the associated moving 10-year linear trends (thin gray lines in Figure 1b).
+Then, we calculate the GMST for each ensemble member and the associated moving 10-year linear trends (thin gray lines in Figure 1b).
 We define a warming slowdown event when these 10-year trends fall below the climate model threshold.
 That is, we define a slowdown event as a fraction of the forced response.
 However, our definition still leads to a reduction in the number of slowdown events after 2040 in CESM2-LE (Figure 1c), as shown in several past studies (e.g., Sévellec et al., 2016).